FAQ for Confluent Cloud Kafka Clusters

 What cloud providers and regions are supported?

-For a list of the cloud providers, regions, and zones supported by Confluent Cloud, see Cloud Providers and Regions for Confluent Cloud.
+For a list of the cloud providers, regions, and zones supported by Confluent Cloud, see Confluent Cloud Regions and Availability by Cloud Provider.

 How do I view cluster details with Cloud Console?